 The internet, social media, eCommerce platforms, and your website are your allies to get your products from point A to point B.

-Promote content that resonates with your target audience and sees how your popularity and relevance increase.
-Utilize influencers or use short-form video content if your target audience is lurking around these channels.
+Promote content that resonates with your target audience and see how your popularity and relevance increase.
+Utilize influencers or short-form video content if your target audience is lurking around these channels.

 Always adapt.
 If you don’t, well, let’s just say that your products will have a hard time seeing the light of day.
 Build your online reputation to give yourself a fighting chance.
 If you don’t exist on the internet, then you’re relatively invisible in the eyes of the consumers.

-Take note that what’s essential to the Chinese may be different from what’s essential to westerners.
-What items they may pay a premium for may be different from what even the Japanese or the Korean will look for, even if they are neighbors.
+Take note that what’s essential to the Chinese may be different from what’s essential to Westerners.
+What items they may pay a premium for may be different from what even the Japanese or the Koreans will look for, even if they are neighbors.